Are you worried about how hepatitis may affect your life insurance?

-Getting life insurance will depend on whether you are considered chronic or not, as well as the results from your liver function tests.
+Getting life insurance will depend on whether you are considered chronic or not, as well as the results of your liver function tests.

 Hepatitis C Life Insurance

-Over 70% of the people that have hepatitis C virus have no symptoms.
+Over 70% of the people that have the hepatitis C virus have no symptoms.

-Many times, the first time an individual will learn that they have Hepatitis C is when they have had routine blood tests performed at the doctors or when they take their paramed exam for life insurance insurance and the tests results come back indicating elevated liver enzymes.
+Many times, the first time an individual will learn that they have Hepatitis C is when they have had routine blood tests performed at the doctors or when they take their paramed exam for life insurance and the results of the tests come back indicating elevated liver enzymes.